How to Install LVT Flooring

 LVT is a waterproof product and can withstand topical water and water penetration for up to 16 hours without damage to the floor.
 However, water leaking over or around the outer edges of the flooring can damage a wood subfloor.
 Moisture arising from New or Old concrete can create high levels of Moisture Vapor Emissions, Hydrostatic Pressure, and High levels of alkalinity.
 This combination is highly corrosive and will damage the floor over time.
 To avoid this problem, a Calcium Chloride test and PH level test must be performed prior to installation.
 If the level of Vapor Emissions / Hydrostatic pressure exceeds 8lbs and /or the alkalinity level is 9 or higher, a moisture barrier must be present.
 New concrete needs to cure for at least 60 days before installation.

-If not removing the baseboard trim to install the LVT under it then remove the tongue (on the long side) from the first row of planks.
-This will ensure that the decorative surface of the flooring is under the finished trim when installed.
+If not removing the baseboard moulding to install the LVT under it then remove the tongue (on the edge of the long side) from the first row of planks and place the ?first row of planks up to within a 1/4 inch from the baseboard moulding to allow for the flooring to expand later.
+This will ensure that the surface of the flooring will be covered by the 3/4 round moulding when installed later.
 Use a utility knife to score through the tongue several times until it easily snaps off.
 Note: The first plank may need to be trimmed for a better fit at the end of the installation.
 Measure the room and divide by the width of the plank.
 If there is a remainder of less than 2”, the first row will need to be cut down by that amount.